EvickaStudio/GeoGuessr-API/README.md

 To access the most endpoint, you'll need to provide a `_ncfa` cookie.
 You can extract this cookie from your browser by following these steps:

-1. Open the GeoGuessr website in your browser and log in.
+1. Open the GeoGuessr website in your browser and log in to your account.
-2. Open the developer tools (usually by pressing F12).
+2. Open the developer tools in your browser.
-3. Go to the "Network" tab.
+3. Navigate to the "Network" tab in the developer tools.
-4. Refresh the page.
+4. Refresh the page to capture the network traffic.
-5. Look for a request to `most` in the list of requests.
+5. Look for a request like to the `profiles` endpoint in the network traffic.
 6. Click on the request to open it.
-7. In the "Headers" tab, look for the "Cookie" header.
+7. In the request headers, look for the `_ncfa` cookie and copy its value.
-8. Copy the value of the `_ncfa` cookie.
+8. Paste the `_ncfa` token into the script where indicated.

 ## Usage